Suhas Gopinath

 Suhas Gopinath (born 4 November 1986 in Bangalore) is an Indian entrepreneur.
 He is the founder, CEO, and Chairman of Globals Inc., a multinational IT company.
-He took charge as CEO at the age of 17, three years after founding the company.
+He became CEO at the age of 17, three years after founding the company.
+In 2017, he founded the start-up ShopsUp.

 Early life

-Gopinath was born in Bangalore in the Indian state of Karnataka to his father, a defense scientist, and mother, a housewife.
-He taught himself to make websites with the help of books, and made his first, www.coolhindustan.com, at the age of 14.
+Gopinath was born in Bangalore in the Indian state of Karnataka.
+His father is a defense scientist.
+He taught himself to make websites with the help of books, and created his first at the age of 14.
 He incorporated his company Globals Inc., the same year, in 2000.
 He became CEO of his company at the age of 17.
 He was thought to be, for a time, the youngest CEO of a company.